See Something, DO SOmething

 On the most basic level civility is the act of being civil to all members of the human race, regardless of any personal definable characteristics.
 Practicing civility requires thoughtful behavior and continuous refinement of our perceptions of what matters to us and to others.
 This link has more information on what it means to practice civility.

-Each semester the USI Counseling Center offers programs, information, and other resources to help USI students develop the personal awareness and skills necessary to overcome problems, make effective decisions, and grow and develop in ways that will allow them to maximize their total educational experience at the University of Southern Indiana.
+Each semester the USI Counseling and Psychological Services (CAPS) offers programs, information, and other resources to help USI students develop the personal awareness and skills necessary to overcome problems, make effective decisions, and grow and develop in ways that will allow them to maximize their total educational experience at the University of Southern Indiana.

 The University recognizes the Senate Enrolled Act amendment to the Indiana Code.
 This says when a student is intoxicated or under the influence of drugs/controlled substances and seeks medical assistance, they may be granted amnesty from formal disciplinary action by the University for violating alcoholic beverage or drug /controlled substance policies.
 Upon receiving a report that a student needs medical assistance, University personnel will respond and officials will use standard procedures for documenting and collecting information for all parties involved.
 Conduct charges will be deferred and will be dismissed upon successful completion of an approved alcoholic beverage or drug /controlled substance intervention program, leaving the student with no reportable disciplinary record.
 Failure to successfully complete an approved alcoholic beverage or drug /controlled substance intervention program, as required, will result in the processing of charges and may result in more severe sanctions.